joskid/notebooks/BCS/README.md

+## Jupyter Notebook and Slides ##
+-  BCS.ipynb
+-  BCS.pptx

-### Slides and Jupyter Notebook for a talk to the BCS Advanced Computing SIG on February 11th 2016 ##
+Talk given to the BCS Advanced Computing SIG on February 11th 2016